kuzzleio/documentation/src/sdk-reference/go/1/essentials/events/index.md

 An event system allows to be notified when the SDK status changes.
 These events are issued by the [Kuzzle SDK object]({{site_base_path }}sdk-reference/go/1/kuzzle).

-Subscription to these events is possible by specifying callbacks that will be executed when a specific event is issued by the SDK instance.
+Subscription to these events is possible by passing a channel that will receive data when a specific event is issued by the SDK instance.

-These callbacks can be added and deleted respectively by the methods [addListener]({{site_base_path }}sdk-reference/go/1/kuzzle/add-listener) and [removeListener]({{site_base_path }}sdk-reference/go/1/kuzzle/remove-listener).
+These channels can be added and deleted respectively by the methods [addListener]({{site_base_path }}sdk-reference/go/1/kuzzle/add-listener) and [removeListener]({{site_base_path }}sdk-reference/go/1/kuzzle/remove-listener).

-**Note:** listeners are called in the order of their insertion.
+**Note:** channels receive data in the order of their insertion.

 # Emitted Events